 How to Attract Wholesale Orders at Craft Shows (or on Etsy)

 Selling your products wholesale to retailers can be a great revenue stream…if you’ve priced your products properly.
 Selling wholesale often means bigger orders with less effort.
-Instead of having to sell 50 items to 50 different customers, you can sell 50 items to a retailer in one transaction.

 Of course, profit margins are lower when selling wholesale, but it does allow you to spend less time marketing, selling, and shipping directly to consumers.
 So there are some perks (especially if you’re an introvert like me and don’t enjoy selling).